alexfalkowski/go-service/README.md

 ## Testing

-To get all the dependencies locally please close [docker](https://github.com/alexfalkowski/docker) repository.
+To get all the dependencies locally please clone the [docker](https://github.com/alexfalkowski/docker) repository.

 In the repository you can do the following: